Skip to main content

 Please review the inherent requirements listed below and determine whether you might experience challenges in meeting them.
 If you think you might experience challenges related to your disability, health condition or for any other reason, you should discuss your concerns with the Program Area, a Student Services Staff member or a Disability Access and Equity Officer.

-The information on this page is applicable fort the following qualifications:
+The information on this page applies to the following qualifications:

 Core Requirements